• Skip to primary navigation

 • Order by recurring trips if you go to the same place each year.
 Having all these trips in one video allows you to see the transformation of everyone, especially kids.

 • By events that happen that recur with each kid.
-A graduation party, a recital, sports event, etc...
+A graduation party, a recital, a sports event, etc...

 Home Movie Cataloging Spreadsheet